-The new array of species living along edges (which I mentioned above) are unique, and are called edge species.
+The new array of species living along edges are unique, and are called edge species.
 Amphibians are the classic edge species of floodplain ecotones.
 They are able to perform most of their daily activities along these edges.

 There are some species that are “edge species” for only a short period of time.
 Seasonal edge species are quite common in nature.
-For example, there are some species of fishes that come from the sea to estuaries for the spawning season.
+For example, there are some species of fishes that come from the sea to estuaries for spawning.
 Sea turtles are also unique organisms that come into beaches to lay eggs, and get back to their sea habitat when their young ones are ready.
 Some other species are found in both edge as well as interior habitats.
-The squirrel is one such animal.
+The squirrel is an example.
 This change in spatial and temporal habits of organisms makes the definition of an edge species quite difficult.